 If the first dressing becomes soaked with blood during those first 3 minutes, don’t panic, just add more gauze on top of the first ones and then elevate the limb above the heart to slow down blood flow to the wound and allow it to clot.
 Continue to hold for another 3-5 minute.
 This should stop the bleeding.

 As I mentioned above, I don’t recommend using a sanitary pad as a dressing for severe bleeding control.
 I see this idea being promoted on blogs all over the internet.
-I believe it is bad information.
+I believe this is bad information.
 They are designed not to clot, but rather to absorb and they do not have the ability to clot.
 So this will only make matters worse.

 For an affordable first aid solution for your family check out our “Real” First Aid Kit which contains 3 trauma dressing, 10 4×4 gauze dressings and a lot more to care for life threatening injuries.